 - The colour of each numeral shall be the same as the others, and clearly in contrast to the colour of the building, post or sign on which it is located

-- The height of the numerals shall not be less than 100 millimeters
+- The height of the numerals shall not be less than 100 millimetres

 - The civic number shall be placed upon the building, post, or sign so that it faces towards (and is clearly visible from) the roadway or the street from which it is numbered.

-For more complete information, the Civic Addressing By-Law is available for download on our By-Laws page.
+For more complete information, download the pdf Civic Addressing By-Law (188 KB) .

 When a call is placed to 911, the caller's phone number, civic address, and associated Police, Fire, and Ambulance Emergency responders are listed on the 911 screen (unless the call is made from a cell phone).
 Under this system, even if you can’t speak when calling 911, the 911 operator can still see your civic address and send emergency responders.
 911 is also able to handle TDD calls from hearing-impaired people.